It has been estimated that approximately 1 in 4 adults have low total testosterone levels, especially those over 40.

-On the other hand, low testosterone can cause mood swings, low libido, irritability, loss of muscle mass, lack of confidence and poor mental clarity.
-One of the best ways to treat low testosterone symptoms is by using testosterone replacement therapy (TRT).
+On the other hand, low testosterone can cause mood swings, low libido, irritability, loss of muscle mass, lack of confidence, and poor mental clarity.
+One of the best ways to treat low testosterone symptoms is using testosterone replacement therapy (TRT).
 This is a tried and tested method of administering testosterone to patients using injections, creams, gels, patches, etc.

 Studies Done on 50 Testosterone Supplements Show Interesting Results

-After a simple Google search, the researchers discovered 50 different testosterone boosting supplements which make various claims and contain different types of ingredients.
+After a simple Google search, the researchers discovered 50 different testosterone-boosting supplements which make various claims and contain different types of ingredients.
 This study focused on literature published on PubMed regarding these supplements.
 It’s not a study involving actual people, control groups, etc.

-The reason why such supplements are taken is to help increase the endogenous testosterone levels.
+The reason why such supplements are taken is to help increase endogenous testosterone levels.
 In other words, American adults take supplements to help to boost their natural testosterone levels and reap all the benefits associated with it.
-Some of these supplements also contain popular herbs and plant extracts which claim to have anti-aging properties.
+Some of these supplements also contain popular herbs and plant extracts that claim to have anti-aging properties.

-Some of these claims include:
+Some of the claims by testosterone boosting supplements include:

 1. Boost free testosterone